practicalli/neovim/docs/install/terminal.md

 Nodejs supports Language Server protocol servers, format and lint tools installed by Mason.

-## "Kitty Terminal with Nerd Fonts"
+## Kitty Terminal with Nerd Fonts

-Neovim runs in a terminal, so using Kitty (or iTerm2 - MacOSX only) are good options.
-Nerd fonts provides additional symbols on top of the terminal font, providing a richer experience.
+Neovim runs in a terminal, so using Kitty (or iTerm2 - MacOSX only) are recommended.
+Kitty provides Nerd fonts for additional symbols on top of the terminal font, providing a richer experience.

 [:globe_with_meridians: Kitty Terminal - Practicalli Engineering Playbook](https://practical.li/engineering-playbook/command-line/kitty-terminal/) provides examples of using Nerd Fonts or Nerd Font symbols with the Kitty terminal.